SSoelvsten/adiar/docs/core.md

 sink-identifiers by using the following functions.

 - `ptr_t create_sink_ptr(bool v)`
-  Creates the identifier/pointer to a sink with a given value
+  Creates the identifier to a sink with a given boolean value

 - `bool value_of(ptr_t u)`
-  Extracts the value of the sink from the
+  Extracts the boolean value of the given sink identifier.

 - `uid_t negate(ptr_t u)`
+  Negates the value of the sink

-At this point a node in _Adiar_ is the following combination of 3 unsigned 64-bit numbers
+With the above a node in _Adiar_ is the following combination of 3 unsigned 64-bit numbers

 ```c++